 When to apply

 To ensure your application is processed before the start of your course, please apply for your loan as soon as possible.
-Applications are open from April onwards.
+Applications are open now.

 Funding for living expenses

 If you meet certain residency requirements, your fee status may be 'home' (or UK resident) rather than EU.
 This means that you may get funding for your living costs on top of the financial help for your fees described above.
 That funding may come from the NHSBSA, Student Finance or the University.

 An overview of the two most common categories are listed below, however, there are others.
 See the UKCISA website for further information.

 - Category 1 – long residence in the UK

 If you are an EU national and you have lived in the UK for the three years before the first year of your course starts you may be eligible for financial support for your living costs.